joseduardo42/nconf-joset/README.md

-This conf was based at ThePrimegean video.
+This conf was based at ThePrimegen video.